-In a large, brick-lined yard where chickens and pigs used to roam, sits an old abandoned rusty truck.
-It still holds the desire for fixing up somewhere between its missing hood and flat tires.
-Federico’s uncle had wished to fix it up and return it to muscle-truck glory.
+In a large, brick-lined yard where chickens and pigs roamed sits an old abandoned rusty truck.
+It still holds the worker’s desire for fixing it up, somewhere between its missing hood and flat tires.
+Federico’s uncle had wished to fix it and return it to muscle-truck glory.

 Federico and I felt it could rise from the dead.
 Perhaps express some art spirit in the uncle’s wishes.
 We decided to collaborate and paint the truck bright pink and bring it back to life.

-The robotic toys were wired to and controlled by an Arduino microcontroller.
+The robotic toys were further wired to and controlled by an Arduino microcontroller.

 All were displayed in the Concina de Humo Gallery, Federico’s mom’s smoke kitchen turned into a gallery.
-I LOVE Mexico and the culture.

 As I was building the robotic totem, I felt It needed feathers to reflect the turkeys and chickens in every yard to speak back to the altars in each home.
 Feathered angel wings attached to each car part, we’re going to speak to this devoted city.
 A poet resident Matthew Sibley with excellent Spanish asked the uncle and Aurelia Xique if they had waste chicken feathers.

 I felt bad that perhaps the chicken has been plucked for this artwork, though happy the chicken would not go to waste in this community where free-range chickens are part of many family meals.

-Federico purchased other colored feathers in Cholula many with bright colors and from varieties of exotic birds and I glued them to the totem and the rewired mechanical toys, which angelized the work making cars into angels.
+Federico purchased other colored feathers in Cholula, many with bright colors and from varieties of exotic birds.
+I glued them to the totem and the rewired mechanical toys, which angelized the work of making cars into angels.
 Even mechanical machine guns sticking out from attack toy

 It was organized by Federico with the support of the Sophia Quintara Arts Center in Toledo Ohio.
-Everyone just stops in the streets including Federico Cuatlacuatl grandfather (the man that the residency was named after) with extended conversations, without the pressure and speed of modern society.
+Everyone just stops in the streets including Federico Cuatlacuatl’s grandfather (the man that the residency was named after) with extended conversations, without the pressure and speed of modern society.